 About Hermann

-Hermann is a female German Shepherd over 5 years old.
+Hermann is a female German Shepherd about 6 years old.
 Carefully selected as a great representative of her breed, Meghan decided to make her part of their program.
 Meghan has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent health testing